Joystonm/Green-Guardian-Project/README.md

-# GreenGuardian – AI for Local Environmental Monitoring
+# GreenGuardian – AI for Environmental Monitoring

 An AI-powered platform for monitoring and analyzing local environmental conditions.